Oghma-Infinium/Ascensio/README.md

  If you have never installed the Creation Club Content before, please do the following:
  1. Purchase the *Skyrim Anniversary Edition* Upgrade from Steam.
 If you do not do this, you can not install or play the list.
    > **There is no work around for this and pirating this content will not work.
 If you pirate the content and come asking for assistance in the discord server, you will be banned.**
- 2. Once you have the Anniversary Edition bought, do the following steps below.
- 3. In your Steam Library, right-click on the menu entry for Skyrim, select `Properties` and then select `Local Files`.
+ 2. In your Steam Library, right-click on the menu entry for Skyrim, select `Properties` and then select `Local Files`.
 Click `Verify Integrity of Game Files` and wait.
- 4. Once this is completed, launch the game once from Steam.
-You may receive a prompt that your settings were detected or not detected, this does not matter, nor do any options you select here.
-Simply open the launcher and launch the game.
+ 3. Once this is completed, launch the game once from Steam.
+You may receive a prompt that your settings were detected or not detected, this does not matter.
+Simply open the launcher and start the game.
- 5. Once the intro logo finishes displaying and the Skyrim logo appears, you should receive a prompt to "Download All Content?"
+ 4. Once the intro logo finishes displaying and the Skyrim logo appears, you should receive a prompt to "Download All Content?"
 Accept this option.
- 6. If you did not receive a prompt to download, select the Creation Club option from the menu, and you should find a "Download All" prompt in there somewhere.
+ 5. If you did not receive a prompt to download, select the Creation Club option from the menu, and you should find a "Download All" prompt at the bottom.
 If this message does not appear, you have not purchased the $20 Upgrade.
-Begin again from step 1.
+Go back to Step 1.
- 7. Wait for the download process to complete.
-Do **NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.
+ 6. Wait for the download process to complete.
+Do **not** Alt-Tab during this process as it will cause the download to fail and you will have to start over again.
- 8. Proceed with the rest of the installation.
+ 7. Proceed with the rest of the installation.

 ### Wabbajack Installation

 #### Installing Wabbajack

-Once you have completed pre-installation, download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) on this github and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**.
+Once you have completed pre-installation, download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases) from the Wabbajack Github.
+Extract the contents of the Wabbajack archive and place it in a folder such as `C:\Wabbajack`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**.
 I recommend placing it on an SSD as it will work quicker on there.

 #### Downloading and Installing Ascensio

 Downloading and installing Ascensio can take a while depending on your internet connection and computer.
 To install Ascensio, complete the following steps.

 1. Open Wabbajack and click `Browse Modlists`.
-Then tick the `Show Unoffical Lists` box in the top right corner.
+Then tick on the `Show Unoffical Lists` box in the top right corner.
+Then pick the `Skyrim Special Edition` from the game filter drop-down box or use the search bar to type in the name of the list.
-2. Press the download button on Ascensio and wait for it to download.
+2. Press the download arrow on the Ascensio UI card and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\Ascensio. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
+3. Set the installation folder to be a path such as `C:\Games\Ascensio`. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**
 > The download location does not need to be on a SSD, but it makes installing faster.
+The downloads location does not need to be on the same drive as the installation folder path either.
 4. Press the play button to begin.
 5. Turn on your favorite show or a nice long video essay as Wabbajack does its thing.
-Alternatively read through this readme again.
+Alternatively read through this readme again :D
 6. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
-If the installation is unsuccessful, follow the instructions below or join the [discord server](https://discord.gg/WakingDreams) for support.
+If the installation is unsuccessful, follow some of the pointers below or join the [discord server](https://discord.gg/WakingDreams) for support.

 Sometimes Google Drive and MEGA will experience bandwidth caps, so below I have included the links to the files that require them.
 - [High Poly Head](https://drive.google.com/file/d/15_0njBUjHKidNnJPmLXEygzGVWsA3Zbq)

 ### Problems with installation

 It is possible that you may encounter an error with Wabbajack when installing.
-Some common issues are listed below.
+Some common issues are listed below:

 - Could not download **X**:
 	- Big files can fail to download due to connection issues.
-You can either run wabbajack again or download the file manually.
-If you decide to manually download it, make sure to place it in the same place as the other downloads.
+You can either run Wabbajack again or download the file manually.
+If you decide to manually download it, make sure to place the archive in the downloads folder that was specified in the [Downloading and Installing Ascensio](#downloading-and-installing-ascensio) section.

 - **X** is not a whitelisted download: